knative/serving/DEVELOPMENT.md

 ko apply -f config/post-install/default-domain.yaml
 ```

-The above step is equivalent to applying the `serving.yaml` for released
+The above step is equivalent to applying the `serving-crds.yaml` and
-versions of Knative Serving.
+`serving-core.yaml` for released versions of Knative Serving.

 You can see things running with: